 In May, vehicle registrations in Norway fell by 18.44% with respect to May of 2021.
 In total, 14,341 cars were registered and 202,941 new cars were sold in the last twelve months, 2.03% more than the year before.

 The breakdown of car sales figures for the month of May is:

 - Commercial vehicles sold: 2,804, 20.34% less than in May of 2021.

 - Passenger cars regitrations: 11,537, which represents a figure of 17.96% less than in May of 2021.

-Norway is the 21th-placed country in ranking of 36 countries based on number of vehicle registrations.
+Norway is the 37th-placed country in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by Norwegians residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 37.79 cars per 1,000 residents, 37.79 of them in the last month, Norway, occupies 6th place, so, compared to the other countries in the ranking, its population has a good standard of living.
+With annual sales of 37.64 cars per 1,000 residents, 2.66 of them in the last month, Norway, occupies 6th place, so, compared to the other countries in the ranking, its population has a good standard of living.

 Here we show you the progression of vehicle registrations in Norway.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Norway in en Norwegian economy.